tmlai/CMPUT410-TTHE-Group-Project/doc/reportProtocol.md

 		CART MODEL:
 		1. Search for external store availability of a product for a quantity
-		    - return type: true/false
+		    - return type(GET): true/false
 		    - sending parameters: cid, quantity

 		PURCHASE MODEL
 		1. Search for external store availability of a product for a quantity, but need store url back as well as quantity at store.
-			- sending parameters: cid, quantity
+			- sending parameters(POST): cid, quantity
 			- return:
 				JSON format: {"cid":"#", "storeurl":"...", "quantity":"#",...}
 		2. To purchase sending the json of purchase invoice.